-- Be members of political parties. - Engage in local and national political activities, outside of the restrictions set out below, if they are in grades below Audit Manager/ Band 1.
+- Be members of political parties. - Engage in local and national political activities, outside of the restrictions set out below, if they are in grades below Audit Manager/Band 1.
 Staff at Audit Manager/Band 1 can only engage in local political activities.
-All staff must, however, receive the written permission of the director, human resources before any activity is undertaken.
+All staff must, however, receive the written permission of the Chief People Officer before any activity is undertaken.